Staffing07/josh/crud/index.md

 ## early access

-if you would like to have early access to new features, please [contact us](http://codecanyon.net/user/jyostna#contact) with your purchase and bitbucket username and we will add you to repo.
+if you would like to have early access to new features, please [contact us](http://codecanyon.net/user/jyostna#contact) with your purchase code  and your email address and we will add you to repo.